Last updated: May 29, 2026

 Official resources

-Use official and trusted sources before you share personal information.
-For Oklahoma aging services, start with Oklahoma Human Services and the official AAA map.
+Use official and high-trust sources before you share private information.
+For aging services, start with Oklahoma Human Services and the official AAA map.
 For Medicare counseling, use Oklahoma SHIP.
-For food and energy benefits, use OKDHSLive and the official SNAP or LIHEAP pages.
-For abuse reports, use APS or the state abuse hotline.
+For benefits, use OKDHSLive and official DHS pages.
+For legal help, use OK-SPLASH.
+For national aging resources, the ACL homepage can route families to federal aging information.

 Resumen en español

 Resumen: Las Agencias del Área sobre el Envejecimiento en Oklahoma ayudan a las personas mayores y a sus cuidadores a encontrar servicios locales.
-Pueden orientar sobre comidas, transporte, apoyo para cuidadores, Medicare, ayuda legal y cuidado a largo plazo.
+Pueden orientar sobre comidas, centros para personas mayores, transporte, apoyo para cuidadores, Medicare, ayuda legal y cuidado a largo plazo.

 Si hay peligro inmediato, llame al 911.
 Para reportar abuso, negligencia o explotación de un adulto vulnerable, llame al 1-800-522-3511.
 Para comida, vivienda, servicios públicos u otra ayuda local urgente, marque 2-1-1.